Discover the defining moments in the early life of Nancy Pelosi. From birth to education, explore key events.

 Business Insider reported that Pelosi's net worth was $26.4 million in 2012, making her the 13th-richest member of Congress.

-In 2012, Nancy Pelosi stated that her support for LGBT rights, including same-sex marriage, stems from her Catholic faith, putting her at odds with Catholic doctrine.
-She considered the ban on gay marriage a form of unconstitutional discrimination.
+In 2012, Pelosi stated that her position on LGBT rights, including same-sex marriage, is rooted in her Catholic faith, which compels her to oppose discrimination, though it contradicts Catholic doctrine.

-In 2014, OpenSecrets reported Pelosi's net worth had almost doubled, reaching about $101 million, making her the 8th-wealthiest member of Congress.
+In 2014, OpenSecrets reported that Pelosi's net worth had almost doubled to about $101 million, making her the 8th-wealthiest member of Congress.

 In 2018, Roll Call estimated Pelosi's net worth at $16.0 million, making her the 30th-wealthiest member of Congress.